kubearmor/KubeArmor/contribution/contribution_guide.md

    This can easily be done with the `-s` or `--signoff` option to `git commit`.

-   By doing this you state that you can certify the following (from https://developercertificate.org/):
+   By doing this, you state that the source code being submitted originated from you (see https://developercertificate.org).